SumoLogic/sumologic-documentation/docs/cse/administration/mitre-coverage.md

 <img src={useBaseUrl('img/cse/mitre-cloud-siem-rules.png')} alt="Cloud SIEM Rules filter" style={{border: '1px solid gray'}} width="350"/>

-To search Cloud SIEM rules:
+Use the following settings to filter Cloud SIEM rules:
 * **Search**.
 Search for rules by name.
 * **Enabled** / **Disabled**.
 Every rule has a toggle that lets you enable or disable it: <br/><img src={useBaseUrl('img/cse/mitre-enabled-rule-toggle.png')} alt="Enabled rule toggle" style={{border: '1px solid gray'}} width="100"/>   <img src={useBaseUrl('img/cse/mitre-disabled-rule-toggle.png')} alt="Disabled rule filter" style={{border: '1px solid gray'}} width="100"/> <br/>Use this filter to see only those rules that are enabled, disabled, or both.
 * **Production**.
 See rules actively used in production.